Black Bean & Chicken Enchilada Lasagna

 - Preheat oven to 350°.
 Spread 1/2 cup enchilada sauce into a greased 13x9-in. baking dish; top with 4 tortillas, 1 cup chicken, 1/4 cup onion, 1/4 cup beans, 1/3 cup green chiles and 1 cup cheese.
 Repeat layers.
 Drizzle with 1/2 cup enchilada sauce; top with the remaining tortillas, onion, beans, chiles, sauce and cheese.

-- Bake, uncovered, until bubbly and cheese is melted, 25-30 minutes.
+- Bake, uncovered, until lasgana is bubbly and cheese is melted, 25-30 minutes.
 Let stand 10 minutes before serving.

-- Meanwhile, quarter, peel and pit 1 avocado; place avocado in a food processor.
+- Meanwhile, pit and peel 1 avocado; place in a food processor.
 Add sour cream, lime juice and salt; process until smooth.
-Peel, pit and cut remaining avocado into small cubes.
+Pit, peel and cut remaining avocado into small cubes.

 - Top lasagna with tomatoes, cilantro and cubed avocado.
 Serve with avocado sauce.